Marauders (comic book)

-Marauders is an ongoing comic book series published by Marvel Comics beginning in 2019 starring the X-Men.
+Marauders was the title of two ongoing comic book series starring the X-Men published by Marvel Comics beginning in 2019 during the Krakoan Age.

 Publication history

+Volume 1 (2019–2022)

 Marauders was announced in July 2019 as one of the six launch titles for Marvel's Dawn of X initiative, a franchise-wide reset of the status quo of the X-Men series created by Jonathan Hickman.
 In October 2019, issue one was launched as a sister book to the flagship X-Men title, featuring a team of X-Men traveling the world by ship to protect mutantkind.